- Pittsburgh Construction Accident Lawyer

 Talk to a Construction Accident Lawyer in Pittsburgh, PA

-The Pennsylvania injury attorneys from Berger and Green can explain your rights after suffering injuries on a construction site.
+The Pennsylvania personal injury attorneys from Berger and Green can explain your rights after suffering injuries on a construction site.
 We will explain your options for getting a fair payout and manage the entire process on your behalf, so you can focus on healing from your injuries.
 We can help you fight a workers’ compensation denial, file a personal injury lawsuit, and/or pursue Social Security Disability benefits on your behalf.
 Let us help you get the compensation that is rightfully yours.

 Call our Pittsburgh office today at 412-661-1400 for your complimentary consultation with a member of our construction accident team.